AlessandroChecco/pyspark-tutorial/README.md

 ## Submitting a batch job
 Go to http://bigdata1.sheffield.ac.uk:8888/oozie/editor/workflow/new/ and submit your local py files (and any additional module), following the video here: https://github.com/AlessandroChecco/pyspark-tutorial/blob/master/create_action.mp4?raw=true.
 For fast prototyping (small dataset) you can run the batch on a single machine following the video here: https://github.com/AlessandroChecco/pyspark-tutorial/blob/master/create_local.mp4?raw=true

-Alternatively use http://www.hypexr.org/linux_scp_help.php to copy your script on your home folder, and from your ssh shell run ``spark-submit filename.py``.
+Alternatively use http://www.hypexr.org/linux_scp_help.php to copy your script on your home folder, and from your ssh shell run ``spark-submit --master local[*] filename.py`` for small datasets and ``spark-submit filename.py`` to run on the whole cluster.

 ## Visualize logs
 To visualize the log of an action run with oozie, follow https://github.com/AlessandroChecco/pyspark-tutorial/blob/master/view_logs.mp4?raw=true